urban-wombat/flattables/README.md

 * `flattables` is tabular only
 * there are some table and columns names that are illegal (such as `for`) to not break generated Go code
-* some `FlatBuffers` style guide constraints such as:-
+* some `FlatBuffers` data-type and style-guide constraints such as:-
   * fixed sizes (no int or uint)
   * lowercase column names and uppercase table names